amariichi/QuestLinkRGBDEViewer/README.md

 ### Outline of Setup and Usage
 1. Install Depth Pro following the instructions on the official page.
 2. Copy `depth-pro_rgbde.py` to the folder where Depth Pro was installed, and create an `input` folder there as well.
-3. Place the images you want to view in stereoscopic 3D (e.g., on Quest 2) into the `input` folder.
+3. Place the images (jpg or png) you want to view in stereoscopic 3D (e.g., on Quest 2) into the `input` folder.
 4. Run the script by typing `python depth-pro_rgbde.py` in the terminal.
 A PNG file whose left half is the original image and whose right half is almost transparent[^3] will be generated in the `output` folder.
 5. Unzip the downloaded application executable (from the link above) into any folder of your choice.
 6. Connect your headset (such as Meta Quest 2) to your PC via Meta Quest Link [[URL](https://www.meta.com/ja-jp/help/quest/pcvr/)].